thepoly/docs/Style Guide.md

 An en dash is also used in open hyphenated phrases like *Grammy Award–winning*.

 #### Environmental and Site Services
 Use *Environmental and Site Services* on first reference, *E&SS* subsequently. *E&SS* is responsible for building and landscape services, pest control, recycling, moving and transportation services, fleet operations, and mail services.
-This is the department in charge of **FIXX**.
+This is the department in charge of [FIXX](#fixx).

 #### ethnic groups
 Avoid references to these unless these are relevant to the focus of an article.
 When referring to a person’s or group’s ethnicity, never use constructions like *Asian American*, *African American*, *Chinese American*, or similar.
 The only exceptions to this is when authors of editorial pieces are referring to themselves alone, or when used in the name of a student group, e.g., *Chinese American Students Association*.